Kirastel/online_shop/README.md

 ## Main purpose:
-This is online shop for buy apple products.
+This is online shop for buy 'Apple' products.

 This project was created in the django framework using the python and django libraries.
 ____